 Article 7 of the Law on Public Debt ("Official Gazette of the Republic of Macedonia", nos.
-62/05, 88/08, 35/11, 139/14 and "Official Gazette of the Republic of North Macedonia", nos.
+62/05, 88/08, 35/11, 139/14, and "Official Gazette of the Republic of North Macedonia", nos.
 98/19 and 151/21) sets out the preparation and the implementation of a medium-term Public Debt Management Strategy, covering a period of three years and being adopted by the Government of the Republic of North Macedonia.
 Despite the legal obligation for three-year projections for the debt level and the debt structure, Ministry of Finance increases the transparency when managing public finances by including two additional years, i.e. projections for public debt trend in the period 2024-2028.
-Projections on debt stock and structure are in line with the projections in the 2024-2026 Fiscal Strategy (with 2028 prospects).
+Projections on debt stock and structure are in line with the projections in the revised 2024-2026 Public Debt Management Strategy (with 2028 prospects).

-Pursuant to the Law on Public Debt, Public Debt Management Strategy sets out the amount of public debt in the medium term, the maximum amount of net borrowing in the first year covered by the Strategy, the maximum amount of newly issued sovereign guarantees in the first year covered by the Strategy, as well as the debt structure.
+Pursuant to the Law on Public Debt, the revised Public Debt Management Strategy sets out the amount of public debt in the medium term, the maximum amount of net borrowing in the first year covered by the revised Strategy, the maximum amount of newly issued sovereign guarantees in the first year included in the revised Strategy, as well as the debt structure.

-Public Debt Management Strategy sets the framework for the Government of the Republic of North Macedonia to act towards prudent public debt management in the medium term.
+Revised Public Debt Management Strategy sets the framework for the Government of the Republic of North Macedonia to act towards prudent public debt management in the medium term.
 Objectives of public debt management policy set in the Law on Public Debt ("Official Gazette of the Republic of Macedonia", nos.
 62/05, 88/08, 35/11, 139/14 and "Official Gazette of the Republic of North Macedonia", nos.
 98/19 and 151/21) are the following: